CryptoChrisJames/CSResume/README.md

 ## Professional Experience

+### Software Engineer II @ Intuit
+#### June 2024 – present

+- Assisted internal teams with leveraging our data exchange platform to create new third party integrations for users.
+Leveraged integration creation capabilities for integrations between Mailchimp and Canva, as well as QuickBooks and Gmail.
+- Joined a data engineering team, responsible for creating a platform that allows Intuit's products to exchange data between each other as well as third parties.
+Worked on the connection and integration creation capabilities of the platform to help improve company-wide adoption.
+- Consistently monitored performance dashboards configured in Splunk and Wavefront.
+Configured new Splunk dashboards for monitoring purposes.

 ### Senior Application Engineer @ HCA
-#### April 2023 – present
+#### April 2023 – April 2024
+- Researched, developed, documented and presented a proof-of-concept CI/CD pipeline for our applications that leveraged Docker, NGINX, Github Actions, Azure Container Registry and Azure Container Instances.
+- Created a new framework for local development that simplifies and automates changing the application's behavior based on configuration and environment.
+- Lead team through a successful application rewrite of a React dashboard.
+Designed new project architecture, delegated tasks among the team, and delivered the new and improved application on time.
 - Managed project complexity and consistently switched between contexts as I was entrusted to contribute to 5 dashboards that covered 3 different initiatives.
-- Refactored and reviewed the design of a new internal dashboard written in React.JS.
-Gave input to management on best practices and how to better adhere to software design principles.
 - Integrated a new React homepage for employees with third-party services and APIs using the provided API Gateway created by Infor.
-- Mentored and assisted junior developers with application development, providing documentation, personal experience and code reviews to help develop growth and reinforce software best practices.
+- Mentored and assisted junior developers with application development.
+Delegated tasks that suited their technical experience.
+Provided personal experience and code reviews to help develop growth and reinforce software best practices.
 Pair programming regularly with developers.

 ### Cloud Platform Engineer II @ Butterfly Network
 #### Dec 2021 – Jan 2023

-- Coordinated and lead the architecting of a system-wide monitoring and alerting system, seamlessly integrating AWS Route 53 Health Checks with NewRelic and Opsgenie.
+- Coordinated and led the architecting of a system-wide monitoring and alerting system, seamlessly integrating AWS Route 53 Health Checks with NewRelic and Opsgenie.
 - Consulted with a separate team and implemented the deployment pipeline for a brand new mobile Proof of Concept (POC) onto an established Kubernetes architecture leveraging Helm, Github Actions, and Terraform.
 - Successfully orchestrated the migration of an e-commerce front-end from a legacy AWS architecture to a modern setup, taking the lead in configuring and maintaining the front-end using Cloudfront.
 - Collaboratively steered over 20 application deployments to staging and production environments using CircleCI.